 iii.
 State how often exam questions are updated and the process for doing so.

 The Professional Practice Examination questions are updated for every sitting.
 Since this exam is of an essay type, the questions may vary from one sitting to the next, but the objective is to test the fundamental understanding of a limited number of concepts.

-Technical exams are updated in accordance with the same frequency as done at Canadian universities since they are set by professors from these universities.
+set by professors from these universities.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

+SAME AS LAST YEAR

-BACK TO INDE Third-Party Organizations (9 / 13) a) List any third-party organizations (such as language testers, credential assessors or examiners) relied upon by your organization to make assessment decisions.
-PEO does not rely upon any third parties. b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment: i. provides information about assessment practices to applicants PEO does not rely upon any third parties. ii. utilizes current and accurate information about qualifications from outside Canada PEO does not rely upon any third parties. iii. provides timely decisions, responses and reasons to applicants PEO does not rely upon any third parties. iv. provides training to individuals assessing qualifications
+BACK TO INDE

+Third-Party Organizations (9 / 13)

+a) List any third-party organizations (such as language testers, credential assessors or examiners) relied upon by your organization to make assessment decisions.

+SAME AS LAST YEAR

+PEO does not rely upon any third parties.

+b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment:

+i. provides information about assessment practices to applicants

+SAME AS LAST YEAR

+PEO does not rely upon any third parties.

+ii. utilizes current and accurate information about qualifications from outside Canada

+SAME AS LAST YEAR

+PEO does not rely upon any third parties.

+iii. provides timely decisions, responses and reasons to applicants